Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 *< Satisfaction >* +I see opportunity.
 You have a map of the Human relay network?+

 Four remained outwardly impassive as she shared the requested data.
 Inwardly, though, she perked up.
-Her brief introduction to Hunter technology had been sensibly limited---the Hunters did not trust the Hierarchy, after all---but had driven home the clear observation that in certain details of matterspace physics, the Hunters had moved forward past what the Hegemony had learned.
+Her brief introduction to Hunter technology had been sensibly limited - the Hunters did not trust the Hierarchy, after all - but had driven home the clear observation that in certain details of matterspace physics, the Hunters had moved forward past what the Hegemony had learned.

 The sense of satisfaction mounted, and the Alpha-of-Alphas shared some data of its own: a complex knot of curved-space field problems.